rouvinerh/SecJournal/websec/disclosed-bugs/not-accepted/price-manipulation.md

 Eventually, I found that the `adult` parameter was not sanitised, and decimals could be used.This meant that changing the value of `adult` from `1` to `0.01` actually reduced the price by a factor of `100`.

-I knew that there were multiple POST requests being sent to that endpoint throughout the checkout process as I filled my details, so exploiting any of the intermediate requests was useless.
+I knew that multiple POST requests were being sent to that endpoint throughout the checkout process as I filled in my details, so exploiting any of the intermediate requests was useless.

 I intercepted the initial POST request sent and changed the `adult` parameter to `0.01`.
 This worked in reducing the initial price.
 Subsequent POST requests also reflected this manipulated price.
 The manipulated price was eventually passed to the payment portal, and the `DigitalSignature` was created for that price.
 I was thus able to checkout and actually make a payment.